qosf/qosf.org/qosf.org/qc_mentorship.md

 ### We would like to apply as a team
 We do accept groups of up to 3 people.
 In such a case, we require you to provide some information about the projects you have done together.
 Please fill in a separate application form for each of the team members.
 Also, each of the team members should solve and submit screening tasks separately.

+### How can I prepare for the tasks ?

+QOSF performs monthly challenges in different fields of quantum computing that can help you to improve your skills, you can find the challenges [here](https://github.com/qosf/monthly-challenges )

 If you have any other questions, don't hesitate to [reach out](mailto:mentorship@qosf.org).